cesarandreu/bshed/README.md

 ### Relations

 * User has many Bikesheds
-* User has many votes
+* User has many Votes
 * Bikeshed has one User
 * Bikeshed has many Images
 * Bikeshed has many Votes